JNBarr/Where_I_Put_My_Java/README.md

 (08/03/2021) Damn its been a while since I looked at this repo.
 Commiting changes to say that I might revist this.
 I can't even remember what tutorial I was following, if I find it, which I probably can, I'll try and add more.
 - Have added updated switch statements in part 9 at 10:11am 08/03/2021.

+(15/03/2021) Have found my Java tutorial book so I can get on with my tutorials.
+I was at switch statements (did these on tutorialspoint) so I will move to the next part soon.